Pfadfinder und Pfadfinderinnen Liechtensteins: Programme

 The Scout emblem incorporates the national colors of the flag of Liechtenstein.
 All members wear the same uniform.
 The Brownies and Cub Scouts branch has a yellow scarf, all others wear a blue and red scarf which also symbolizes the national colors.

 Each division draws up its own program.
 Leaders organize various activities for all branches at local and national level and these are adapted to meet the requirements of the individual in the community.

 The Association provides basic training for leaders of all age groups as well as additional courses on special subjects.
 Patrol leaders are trained at district level.

 Members of the Association are involved in many community service projects.
 During Lent, Guides organize a Soup Day in most villages together with the Liechtenstein Lent Charity.
 In 1986 the Liechtenstein Scouts and Guides started a community development project in cooperation with the Egyptian Scout Federation.
 The aim of this "Palm Tree Project" in El Arish, Egypt was to establish a palm tree factory (which can process all parts of a palm tree including the dates) and therefore provide jobs for the inhabitants of the region.
 During this project, exchanges of Egyptian and Liechtenstein Boy Scouts and Girl Guides also took place.

 Various outdoor activities also are organized during the annual programs of all branches.
 Attendance at international gatherings is encouraged and the number of members participating in international camps, seminars and training sessions is increasing.
-During the past years our members participated in various international events such as Juliette Low Gatherings, Eurofolks, World jamborees, Rover Moots, international training sessions and seminars.

 The Association informs its members and the general public about its activities through the national press as well as through its bimonthly magazine "KNOTEN".

 The PPL is organised in four age branches: